seanmorris/form/DOCS.md

 ];
 ```

-File fields will be populated with `stdObject` type values when submitted.
+File fields will be populated with `stdClass` type values when submitted.
 The object will have the following format:

 ```
 stdClass Object (